giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-1.md

 > the next section we'll see how to deal with that, so it's not a _real_ gotcha.

 This `main.mjs` exports the `banner` function, which will be tested in `test/tryout.mjs`.
-But first, let's explore `banner-in-color.mjs`, which contains most of the implementation of `banner()`:
+But first, let's explore `banner-in-color.mjs`, which contains most of the implementation of the `banner()` function.

 ### Importing JSM and CJS paclages